 Individual tree and shrub limbs up to eight feet long and four inches in diameter can be stacked at the curb on your weekly pickup day.
-No plastic bags, garbage, bulky items, stumps or root balls are accepted in brush piles.
-Root balls and stumps (maximum 18" diameter) may be placed in the bulky items pile.
+No plastic bags, garbage, bulk items, stumps or root balls are accepted in brush piles.
+Root balls and stumps (maximum 18" diameter) may be placed in the bulk items pile.
 To avoid collection charges, make sure piles do not exceed 10 cubic yards.

 Use the optional 96-gallon green yard cart, available for $75 by calling the city’s customer service center (817-392-1234).
 The one-time fee is charged on your water bill, but there is no additional monthly charge for the cart.

 You may also take brush to a city drop-off station to avoid extra pickup fees.